zzzuhaibmohd/EncodeClub-Expert-Solidity-Bootcamp-Homework/Week1Day3.md

 Precompiled contracts in Ethereum are contracts that include complex cryptographic computations, but do not require the overhead of the EVM.
 Examples ecrecover, sha256 etc., Any change in the implementation of a precompiled contract between Ethereum clients may result in inconsistent results.
 For Example: Calculating the hash values, Verifying the sender of a message.
-If different Ethereum clients yield different results then the clients will never reach a state of consensus for that particular transaction verification.
+If different Ethereum clients yield different results then the clients will never reach a state of consensus for that particular transaction verification - A Consensus Break.